 The New Bern Historical Society brings our local history to life with a variety of interesting educational programs.
 Whether you're a newcomer or a New Bern native, there's so much to learn about our fascinating local heritage!
 Our special presentations feature guest speakers, genealogy presentations, historical book signings, and much more.

-The annual Dr. Richard K. Lore Lecture in November features regionally and nationally-known speakers of historic note, followed by a light reception.
+The annual Dr. Richard K. Lore Lecture features regionally and nationally-known speakers of historic note, followed by a light reception.
 Not just for history buffs!

 The annual Civil War Program brings engaging guest speakers to share all the things they didn't teach you in history class.
 All proceeds directly benefit the preservation of Battlefield Park.

 Annual Civil War Program